-Tenure and probation: Appointment will be made on a fixed-term basis for a period of two years.
-The appointment will be subject to satisfactory completion of a nine-month probationary period.
+Tenure and probation: The appointment will be made on a fixed-term basis for two years.
+Appointments will be subject to satisfactory completion of a six-month probationary period.

-Hours of Work and Working Pattern: The hours of work for the position are 100% of full-time, working on site Monday to Friday.
+Hours of Work and Working Pattern: The hours of work for the position are full-time, 36.5 hours per week, working on-site.

-Pension: You will automatically be enrolled to become a member of USS (Universities Superannuation Scheme) - a defined benefits pension scheme.
-For further information, please visit the pensions website.
+Pension: You will automatically be enrolled to become a member of CPS (Contributory Pension Scheme) - a defined benefit and defined contribution pension scheme.
+For further information please visit the University Pensions website.

-Annual leave: Full time employees are entitled to annual paid leave of 41 days inclusive of public holidays.
-For new part-time employees, annual leave will be pro rata based on days worked.
+Annual leave: Full time employees are entitled to annual paid leave of 36 days inclusive of public holidays.
+For part-time employees, annual leave will be pro rata'd based on days worked.